semrush/intergalactic/website/docs/components/carousel/carousel.md

 ### Example with dark background

-This example has the same styles as the example on the light background.
+This example has the same styles as the example on the light background, except color for buttons that change slides — it should change to `--icon-primary-invert`.

 ![](static/carousel-dark.png)